 Attractive design ideal for your home, office, church …

 Gnaeus Julius Agricola

 One of the most renowned military leaders in Rome was Gnaeus Julius Agricola, who set foot in Britain in 78 AD, as he was to serve as the land’s new governor.
 After remaining in Britain for two years, he successfully erected a fort with the help of his army at Trimontium.
-Archeologists also discovered quite a number of solid evidences of the Romans’ influence in the land as Roman pottery, coins, armor, and remains from the army were unearthed.
+Archeologists also discovered quite many solid evidence of the Romans’ influence in the land of Roman pottery, coins, armor, and remains from the army were unearthed.
 Historians have reported that Agricola and his armies have reached River Taus or River Tay, so they could construct forts in the said location.

 Battle of Mons Graupius

-Historians gave an estimate of the casualties after the war.
+Historians gave an estimate of the casualties of the war.
 According to research, at least 10,000 Caledonian soldiers died while there were only 360 Roman soldiers that were found to be dead.
-This historic battle was believed to have taken place in the Grampian Mounth, which faced the North Sea.
+This historical battle was believed to have taken place in the Grampian Mounth, which faced the North Sea.